ewilbert7/spring-rest-api-project/README.md

-# Spring Security JWT API Project
+# Spring Rest API Project

 This is a Spring Boot project that demonstrates user authentication and registration using JSON Web Tokens (JWT).
 The project showcases essential security features such as user login, registration, and secured endpoints.